 Modernizing HUD management information systems.
 A recurring theme before House and Senate Appropriations Committee hearings, and in their reports accompanying recommended HUD budgets, has been the inadequacy of HUD's management information systems.
-These data systems are not only necessary for the Appropriations Committees to make informed judgments on needed funding, but necessary for HUD to manage programs effectively, and for Congress to provide adequate oversight of the Department.
-HUD's accounting practices for identifying excess Section 8 contract reserves as well as excess project-based Section 8 assistance has come under particular criticism in the past few years.
-An estimated \$15 billion of Section 8 rental program reserves has been recovered from various local housing assistance accounts, since 1995.
+These systems provide data that help Congress oversee the Department, and improve the ability to make informed judgments on funding levels, but are necessary to HUD's own program management.

+HUD's accounting practices for identifying excess Section 8 contract reserves as well as excess project-based Section 8 assistance have been criticized in the past few years.
+An estimated \$15 billion of Section 8 rental program reserves has been recovered from various local housing assistance accounts since 1995.
 These amounts have alerted the Appropriations Committees to the need to upgrade information systems and improve financial management and budgeting.
-HUD claims that the problem of these excess balances has been resolved, but appropriators are likely to continue to examine the Section 8 program for additional recaptures.
+HUD claims that the problem of excess reserve balances has been resolved, but appropriators continue to examine the Section 8 program for additional recaptures.